douyouzhe/system-design/case-study/streaming-platform/README.md

 As one of the most fundamental and import domain of any system, we would like to have ACID property and this leads to the choice of a SQL database.

 Along with it, we add a Redis cache for better performance.
 The choice of caching patterns will be Cache-Aside (if SLA is not strictly required).
 Lazy loading is preferred in this case since the number of users is huge and active Write-Through can be expensive.
-You can refer to this link for the choice of [caching patterns](https://docs.aws.amazon.com/whitepapers/latest/database-caching-strategies-using-redis/caching-patterns.html).
+You can refer to this link for the choice of [caching patterns](https://docs.aws.amazon.com/whitepapers/latest/database-caching-strategies-using-redis/caching-patterns.html) and [6 common caching design](https://www.gomomento.com/blog/6-common-caching-design-patterns-to-execute-your-caching-strategy).

 -----------------------